-With a recent Australian of the Year Local Hero Award under her belt and the media attention that ensues, Dr. Catherine Keenan is riding high on the wings of well-deserved success but she’s not resting on her laurels.
+With the Australian of the Year Local Hero Award in 2016 under her belt and the media attention that ensues, Dr. Catherine Keenan is riding high on the wings of well-deserved success but she’s not resting on her laurels.

 Formerly an arts writer and literary editor of The Sydney Morning Herald and with a doctorate from Oxford University no less, this modest, softly-spoken scholar and mother of two decided in 2012 to venture into the unknown – leave the hard-edged journalistic world behind her and launch a charity bringing words and stories and magic to marginalised children in Sydney.